kevinobee/Sitecore.Ship/README.md

 * allowPackageStreaming = false
 * recordInstallationHistory = false
 * IP address whitelisting is disabled if no elements are specified below the `<Whitelist>` element or if the element is omited.

+When `recordInstallationHistory` has been set to true packages should follow the naming conventions set out below:

+Packages should follow the following naming conventions.
+Id should be an int.

+    {ID}-DescriptiveName.{Extension}

+where:

+* **ID** should be an integer
+* **Extension** should be either *update* or *zip*

+For example:

+    01-AboutPage.update

+    02-HomePage.zip

 ### Tools